MeganRoberts-dev/march-24-hackathon/README.md

 TO CHECK (and reqord):
 - [Balsamiq](https://balsamiq.com/wireframes/) - Used to create wireframes during project planning
 - [Google Fonts](https://fonts.google.com/specimen/Dosis) - used to generate a visually appealing font

+## Testing

+Testing information can be found in the separate [TESTING.md](TESTING.md) file.

+## Deployment and Local Development

+### Deployment

+The Utime deployed site can be found [here](https://meganroberts-dev.github.io/march-24-hackathon-utime/)

+It was deployed using GitHub pages with the following steps:

+1. Login (or signup) to Github.
+2. Navigate to the project repository.

+    Our project repository can be accessed from GitHub [here](https://github.com/MeganRoberts-dev/march-24-hackathon-utime)

+3. Navigate to the settings button at the top of the page.
+4. Select pages from the left hand menu.
+5. Under "Build and Deployment" click the branch dropdown menu and change it to "main". lick save.
+6. The site can then be found from the "Deployments" section in the repository.
+7. Under "All Environments" the page can be slected from the active deployments.

+### Forking and Cloning the Github Repository

+The project can be forked or cloned to make a local copy on your system

+First follow steps 1. and 2. above

+Then to fork:

+1. Click on the fork button at the top of the page.

+To clone:

+1. Under the "Local" tab, click on the code button and select how you would like to clone (HTTPS, SSH or GitHub CLI).
+2. Copy the link to your clipboard and use it to create a new workspace in your chosen IDE.

+??ZZ???W?W??
+POSSIBLY SOME MORE WORK MAKING THIS MORE ADVANCED <<><><<>>>

+## Credits